 And it had been revealed to him by the Holy Spirit that he would not see death before he had seen the Lord's Christ.Luke 2:26(NASB)

-This man was one of a godly remnant in Israel who trusted God's word and was waiting expectantly for the promised, Jewish Messiah.
-He believed the words of Psalm 25:14, that "the secrets of the Lord are with those who fear Him," and in some wonderful way the Holy Spirit of God had communicated a wonderful truth to this dear man - that he would not die until he had seen the Messiah of Israel - the Word made flesh.
+This man was one of a godly remnant in Israel who trusted God's Word and was waiting expectantly for the promised, Jewish Messiah.
+He believed the words of Psalm 25:14: "The secrets of the Lord are with those who fear Him," and in some wonderful way the Holy Spirit of God had communicated a wonderful truth to this dear man that he would not die until he had seen the Messiah of Israel, the Word made flesh.

-Heavenly Father, thank You for the beautiful example of Simeon, the godly old man, who was given the beautiful promise that he would not see death, until he had seen Jesus - the promised Messiah and Saviour of the world.
-May we demonstrate the same righteous devotion to You as we look in eager expectation for His any day return.
-Teach me Your way; illuminate my heart; guide me into all truth I pray and align my thought to Your thoughts.. so that my life may honour to Your name.
+Heavenly Father, thank You for the beautiful example of Simeon, the godly old man who was given the beautiful promise that he would not see death until he had seen Jesus, the promised Messiah and Saviour of the world.
+May I demonstrate the same devotion to You as Simeon, as I look in eager expectation for Jesus’ any day return.
+Teach me Your way, illuminate my heart, guide me into all truth, and align my thoughts to Your thoughts so that my life may honour You.
 This I ask in Jesus' name, AMEN.